alme197112/asd-and-Rizzo.github.io/AppIdeas/OpenBookmark.md

 I want to tag shop with what it is about and a describe my feedback about it.
 I want to fields different for these.

-E.g. I have default description text and tag `shop`, but when I add tag "feedback" I got eat antother entry text box.
+E.g. I have default description text and tag `shop`, but when I add tag "feedback" I got eat another entry text box.

+E.g. I share bookmark pointing to book with student.
+He responses back with "is suitable" feedback.

 **Partial mark**